Conversational Italian: 5 Steps to Suave Speaking Skills

 Authentic immersion will help you soak up the language naturally and give you a better sense of what real Italian conversations sound like.

-A program like FluentU, for example, helps you jump into the immersion zone by using an array of Italian videos that were created by native speakers.
-With these videos, such as movie clips, music videos, visual stories and more, you can surround yourself with the language as it’s used by native speakers.
-You can even use the exercises on this program to practice your Italian typing and speaking.
+A program like FluentU, for example, helps you jump into the immersion zone by using an array of Italian videos created by native speakers.
+With these videos (which include movie clips, music videos and newsreels), you can hear and watch the language as it’s used by native speakers.
+You can even use the quizzes to practice your Italian typing and speaking.

 Another way you can focus on immersion is by dedicating an hour each day to only using Italian.
-You can do this by focusing on reading books, listening to podcasts, watching movies or even speaking with friends and family only in Italian during this time.
+You can do this by reading books, watching movies or even speaking with your loved ones only in Italian.

 3. Sing Along to Italian Tunes